muhammedileri/muhammedileri.github.io/README.md

-I forked the template from academicpages/academicpages.github.io and adapted it to make it a personal academic website.
+I forked the template from academicpages/academicpages.github.io and modified it to build my personal academic website.